Labruhtoory/Wargames_Precedents/THM-KOTH/hackers/readme.txt

 >passwds
 '''
-"I think these change for every new instance of the machine"
+"these change for every new instance of the machine"
 '''